3a1/Zodiak/USAGE.md

 ## Limitations
 - Only works with the Steam version of the game.
-- Supports only fullscreen mode without black bars.
+- Supports only resolutions without black bars. (use -stretchaspect or -nofbo)
+- Esp typically will work only in windowed fullscreen mode.
+But, for some it can work in fullscreen after disabling fullscreen optimization.
+Futhermore, if you have a two or more monitors esp will probably also work in fullscreen when second screen is turned on.

 ---